Skip to main content

 Pre-Departure Checklist

-Once you've been accepted to a study abroad program, there's a lot to do before you go!
+Once you've applied to a study abroad program, there's a lot to do before you go!
 Plan ahead to be sure you complete all the necessary steps.

 processes